opensourcerouting/AFI/README.md

 cd /root
 ./scripts/setup_vmx.sh
 ```
-Please wait for following message to appear before proceeding with next step. <br>
+Please wait for the following message to appear before proceeding with next step. <br>
 "VMX Setup Complete!" <br>
 Please allow few minutes for VMX setup to complete. <br>
 After this step, following setup/environment (less the afi-client) will be ready.